YukiSkyex0/Struggle-Bus-Channel-Docs/docs/pages/Channel Points.rst

 **Move Dat Pokemon**
  Pick one of the needle felted buddies to have a seat on the microphone or my head, whatever.

+**No Glasses**
+ I can't see without my glasses!
+I will take my glasses off for up to 5 mintes for each redeemed iteration of this channel point reward.
+Redemptions stack!
+ I can read the screen if very close.
+ Can be negated by the "Wear your glasses" channel point

+**Wear Your Glasses**
+ Since I can't see, do me a kindness and allow me to put my glasses back on (or if there are multiple "No Glasses" redemptions, take off 5 minutes of my punishment)

 300 Bows
 ++++++++